devonz1/100-days-of-code/log.md

 Thoughts: Ive realized I need a little bit more practice than I thought with building Forms but Im getting there with Each Day Im learning more and more.

+Day 6 06/02/22

+Progress : Finally Finished the Restaurant survey and I feel Great about it.

+Thoughts: Definitely learned a lot about forms and more css properties and some cool things you can do with a simpe survey form .